Skip to article frontmatterSkip to article content

 And to start let’s look at what is sent by httpie when we do a POST

-As we can see, the parameters are sent in JSON format
+As we can see, the parameters are sent

-on the FastAPI side
+On the FastAPI side

 1